 Bad Debt Write Off

-This policy establishes the criteria and procedures to be followed to designate a receivable account as uncollectible and to remove such accounts from the general ledger account fund balance (e.g. writing the debt off).
+This policy establishes the criteria and procedures to be followed to designate a receivable account as uncollectible and to remove such accounts from the general ledger account fund balance (e.g., writing the debt off).

-Accounts receivable are eligible for write-off once they have been outstanding for two years.
+Accounts receivables are eligible for write-off once they have been outstanding for two years.
 To be considered for write-off, the University must be able to demonstrate that adequate steps were taken to collect the amount due.
 All accounts receivable to be written off must be approved by the UH System Board of Regents (BOR).
 The University must compile a list of all such accounts receivable for submission to the BOR on an annual basis.

 Debtor: Entity purchasing goods or services on credit (i.e., the buyer).